Business entities in Jersey

 Healy Consultants will be happy to assist our Clients to form the optimal business entity for their operations in Jersey.
 Foreign entrepreneurs have a wide array of doing business options in Jersey, but the most commonly accepted way to do business from Jersey is the setting up of a Jersey limited liability company.

-- Jersey limited companies in can be registered with i) a single shareholder and ii) a single director, whom both can be of any nationality and are not required to be ordinarily resident of Jersey.
-The minimum capital required for LLC incorporation is low at only €1;
+- Jersey limited companies in can be registered with i) a single shareholder ii) a company secretary and iii) a single director, whom both can be of any nationality.
+Healy Consultants will provide the company secretary who is required to be ordinarily resident of Jersey.
+The minimum capital required for incorporation is £1;

-The Jersey public limited company
+The Jersey public limited company (Limited company)

 - The following conditions must be fulfilled for a Jersey limited company to be classified as public: i) the M&AA must state the entity is PLC and ii) at least 2 shareholders of any nationality are appointed and iii) annual audited financial statements are submitted to the Jersey Financial Services Commission (JFSC).
-At any time, a limited company can apply to the JFSC to be converted to a PLC and vice versa;
+At any time, a private limited company can apply to the JFSC to be converted to a PLC and vice versa;

 The Jersey branch office